Treating polycythemia vera

-The primary aim of PV management is to maintain HCT below the 45% threshold
+The primary aim of polycythemia vera (PV) management is to maintain HCT below the 45% threshold

-This serves to reduce the risk of cardiovascular death and major thrombosis and HCT complications, reducing burden of phlebotomy, symptom reduction, relieving iron deficiency, and delaying disease progression.3,15,24
+This serves to reduce the risk of CV death and major thrombosis.
+Other treatment goals include reducing the burden of phlebotomy, symptom reduction, and delaying disease progression.3,15,24

 Even slight increases in HCT can increase TE risk

-In the CYTO-PV study, people with PV who consistently maintained HCT levels ≥45%, even within 45%-50%, were 4x more likely to experience thrombosis and cardiovascular death compared to those whose HCT was tightly controlled below the 45% threshold (P=0.007).3*
+In the CYTO-PV study, people with PV who consistently maintained HCT levels ≥45%, even within 45%-50%, were 4x more likely to experience thrombosis and CV death compared to those whose HCT was tightly controlled below the 45% threshold.3*

 78% of people with PV lack consistent HCT control (N=4,264)1,2